 |EMR,Coding, and Practice Management Workshop||Semi-Annually|

 Initiative (Psychospiritual Skills Training and Balint Group)

 Rotation Schedule and Call

-Our geriatrics department serves both the Los Angeles and West Los Angeles medical centers, providing fellows with a patient population that is diverse in its racial, ethnic, and socioeconomic backgrounds.
-The clinical rotation schedule at Kaiser Permanente Los Angeles is a blend of longitudinal care experiences with key block rotations.
-We feel this is the best way to prepare fellows for easily engaging the “real world” once they are done with their fellowship.
-The block rotations allow for intensive training in topic-specific fields while the longitudinal approach allows for year-long improvement in the “bread and butter” work of geriatrics.
-This reduces the attrition of skills over the year-long fellowship that may occur if an area of learning is only covered early in the year.
-The Home Primary Care and Community Medicine rotation is a wonderful block for fellows to focus on healthy aging and community-dwelling elder patients.
-It is a fun time to be creative and innovative in building relationships with community partners to meet community needs as well as provide extra-services to our patients.
-The call schedule for the fellowship has been revamped and involves taking home-call 24 weeknights a year, from 5pm-11pm.
+Our geriatric medicine fellowship program spans both the LA and WLA medical centers, providing fellows with a patient population that is diverse in its racial, ethnic, health-literacy, and socioeconomic backgrounds.
+The clinical rotation schedule in our program is a blend of longitudinal care experiences with key block rotations.
+We feel this is the best way to prepare fellows for any possible setting or combination of settings in their careers as Geriatricians.
+The block rotations allow for intensive training in topic-specific fields while the longitudinal approach provides a year-long foundation in the “bread and butter” of geriatrics.
+This reduces the attrition of skills over the fellowship year that may occur within block systems.
+We are always trying to enrich our program.
+To that end, we have added a community-based rotation with the Los Angeles LGBT Center, partnered with the LA County / USC Elder Abuse Forensic Center, created a Simulation program, and expanded our wellness curriculum.
+The call schedule for the fellowship involves taking home-call 2 weeknights a month from 5pm-11pm.
 Additionally, fellows take 4-5 weekend home-calls a year, from Friday 5pm-11pm through Saturday 8am-11pm.
+Sunday is call-free.

 Scholarly Activity and Research